fofix/python-pypitch/doc/source/usage.rst

 There a two modules available:

-- ``Analyzer``: to analyze input audio and transform it into useable data
+- ``Analyzer``: to analyze input audio and transform it into usable data
 - ``Tone``: to represent tones.